danchoi/rails31nav.vim/README.md

     :ScanOpen [filename]

-_filename_ is the name of a Rails file without the path.
-You can type the first few characters of the filename, and then use `TAB` to let autocomplete cycle through all the matches in the Rails directory tree.
+_filename_ is the name of a Rails file without the path (e.g., `user.rb`).
+You can type the first few characters of the filename, and then use `TAB` to let autocomplete it and/or cycle through all the matches in the Rails directory tree.
+When you see the matching file, press `ENTER` to edit it.

 ## Install